flossy83/BeyonwizV2Patch/README.md

 2. Insert the drive into the PVR and follow the on-screen instructions.
 Otherwise, use the PVR's file explorer to manually run the .ipk file.

-3. Navigate to the plugins menu and select 'Beyonwiz V2 Patch'.
+3. Launch 'Beyonwiz V2 Patch' from the system plugins menu.

 4. Select 'Install' (green key).